MikhailKuklin/time-series-analysis-forecasting/README.md

-# time-series-analysis-forecasting
+# Implementaiton of time series analysis and forecasting with Python

-WIP: this repo contains notebooks with time series analysis and forecasting
+Repo contains set of notebooks with time series analysis and forecasting using Python

-**/data**
+# /notebooks

+# /data

 - espoo_2020_2022.csv: dataset contains temperatues measured in 2020-2022 in Espoo, Tapiola (Finland)